 - How does the customer’s offering affect the purchase decision?
 Customer’s offering characteristics & alignment with solutions’ offering.

-- Who is the purchase going to affect?
-Number of departments, end users & key stakeholders
+- Who will the purchase affect?
+Number of departments, end-users & key stakeholders

-Although all these questions successfully profile prospects’ intent, in the case of SaaS the basic parameter differentiating B2B customers from the rest is the “power of choice” hyper-competition provides.
-Make no mistake, that by competition we don’t refer to pricing or more advanced features.
-Nowadays, those things can easily be copied and iterated whenever applicable.
+Although all these questions profile prospects’ intent, in the case of SaaS there is a parameter we cannot neglect.
+The “power of choice” hyper-competition provides.
+By competition here, we don’t refer to pricing or more advanced features.
+Nowadays, those things can be copied and iterated within a blink of an eye.
 A stellar product experience on the other hand, not so much.

-The rise of consumerization shift customers’ standards by making them evaluate product experience next to the personal relationship vendors are so invested in.
+The rise of IT consumerization shift customers’ standards.
+It makes them consider product experience next to the personal relationship they may create with any vendor.
 This tendency doesn’t go away, no matter the size of the deal.
-On the contrary, with the oversaturation of s/w services and the rise of technology, exceptional product experience should be the one feature a product doesn’t miss to deliver.
-This counts equally for buyers and end-users, as contrary to people’s beliefs the dynamic of the latter is equally important.
-Don’t forget that a traditional sales strategy may be named Top-down, but inside customers’ organization, it is inversely proportional.
-End users are the one barrier that eventually reaffirms the internal buy-in.
-Simply put the rising importance of exceptional product experiences, or their lack thereof may lead an organization to long term prosperity or eternal obscurity.
+The oversaturation of s/w services and the rise of technology make stellar product experience the one feature a product needs to deliver.
+This counts both for buyers and end-users, as contrary to people’s beliefs the dynamic of the latter is equally important.

+Try not to forget.
+A traditional sales model may be characterized as Top-down, but inside customers’ organization, it is inversely proportional.
+End users are the one barrier that reaffirms the internal buy-in.
+Something that makes the delivery of product experience paramount to organizations’ long term prosperity.
 If we add on that inconsistency in GTM practices, limited experimentation, and infinite handholding we have the rise of an era, where a whole industry needs to reinforce the power of the “machines” in order to upgrade the human-assisted performance.
 It may sound counter-intuitive, but it’s true.
-When adopting a Product-Led GTM strategy, organizations should go out of their way and discourage ongoing hand-holding by doubling down on products’ superpowers and breaking up silos.
+When adopting a Product-Led GTM strategy, organizations should go out of their ways.
+They need to discourage ongoing hand-holding, double down on products’ superpowers and break up silos.

-Following that logic, Additional typical dilemmas internal teams may encounter are:
+Following that logic, typical dilemmas internal teams may encounter are:

 - What affects customer experience product or human-assisted activations?
 Or maybe is it a composite of both?